 I’ve used this lens for over a year now, and I never miss focus on it when it comes to what I’m focusing on these.

-It’s a standard wide-angle, not wide enough to stretch the corners of your images in any way, but not tight enough to give you any particular emphasis on your subject.
+It’s a standard wide-angle, not wide enough to stretch the corners of your images in any way but not tight enough to give you any particular emphasis on your subject.

-The lens’s nice main feature is its fast maximum aperture of F2, which lots and lots of light for shooting in darker conditions and getting somewhat out-of-focus backgrounds.
+The lens’s nice main feature is its fast maximum aperture of F2, which has lots and lots of light for shooting in darker conditions and getting somewhat out-of-focus backgrounds.

 The extra-wide aperture brings that slightly unexciting focal length to life a bit, in my opinion, but the lens does not feature image stabilization.

-It feels solid but weighs only 200 grams; it has a small filter fed size of 49 millimeters and comes with a little lens hood.
+It feels solid but weighs only 200 grams; it has a small filter-fed size of 49 millimeters and comes with a little lens hood.

 I love the small camera lenses.

 The only control point on the body of the lens is its manual focus ring which turns extremely smoothly and a little heavy.